liuwd15/scRIN/README.md

 For all samples, a .xls file containing 2 overall mRNA integrity metrics (KS and TIN) and a .pdf file plotting overall mRNA integrity of each sample will be created in the **current directory**.

 For all gene models, a .xls file containing 2 overall mRNA integrity metrics (KS and TIN) and a .pdf file plotting overall mRNA integrity of each gene model will be created in the **current directory**.

+[option -k enabled] For gene models expressed in all samples, a .xls file containing the ranks of TIN of rach gene model across all samples will be created in the **current directory**.